+ut five-andnear which

-lorodale, to nd his comanald Maeby the more noidart† he ready been who, after eturned to ts and eduenterprise throughout ochmoidart er chieftain s joined by hir of 1715, on of Capt. och Macdo-William.ut five-andnear which foment the all governplace), conching some mies of the a district .-road runs reat Glen, ikes, out of e men were nnused to en they had ching High to hear the f Highlandr alarm was at by skipholding out ppearance. es, ordered econnoitre. e Highlandunders, and thought it he ordered not follow it permitted pen) before est end of ke and the s above the down upon dnamurchan rince; and, ind of them, nt delighted ind dic with ment alone." by Macdonald of Tiendrish.
+fornent the all governplace), conching some mies of the s district. road runs reat Glen. ikes, out of e men were nnused to n they had ching High to hear the f Highlandr alarm was out by skipholding out ppearance. es, ordered econnoitre. : Highlandınders, and down upon commanded thought it he ordered not follow t permitted pen) before est end of ke and the s above the dnamurchan Prince; and, and of them, ant delighted and die with ment alone." by Macdonald of Tiendrish.
 That gentleman, having early observed the march of the soldiers, had sent expresses to Locheil and Keppoch, whose houses were only a few miles distant on both sides of High Bridge, for supplies of men.
 They did not arrive in time, but he resolved to attack the party with the few men he had; and he had thus far succeeded, when the noise of his pieces causing friends in all quarters to fly to arms, he now found himself at the head of a party almost sufficient to encounter the two companies in the open field.